24aitor/PandocTemplate/README.md

 </p>

-For use our template, checkout the pdf Guide
+To use our template, check out the [pdf guide](https://github.com/24aitor/PandocTemplate/blob/master/Guide.pdf).

 ## License